kapilyadav1991/kapilyadav1991.github.io/index.md

 <p>My research is driven by a desire to better understand the social and natural world around me.
 I draw from political ecology and critical political economy to examine how colonialism and capitalism have shaped the crises we now inhabit — crises that are not only ecological but also deeply political and social.</p>
 <p>Fire is my companion in this enquiry.
 It is a lens through which I examine land politics, state-making, and the life-making practices of Indigenous Peoples and local communities. </p>
 <p>My empirical work is grounded in forest landscapes in the Uttarakhand Himalaya, India, and in the wildland–urban interface around Cape Town, South Africa.</p>
-<p>I am currently a Postdoctoral Research Associate in Fire, Livelihoods & Biodiversity at Royal Holloway, University of London.</p>
 </div>
 </div>